-Touro Law Veterans' Clinic Director To Attempt World Record

 Touro Law Veterans' Clinic Director To Attempt World RecordJuly 10, 2019

 Touro Law’s Veterans’ & Servicemembers’ Rights Clinic Director Chad Lennon ‘15 will be attempting a Guinness World Record to raise money for a charitable cause.
-On Saturday, July 27th, Lennon will drag a 400 pound chain for 1 mile as fast as he can in order to raise funds and awareness for the Semper Fi Fund.
+On Saturday, July 27th at 8am, Lennon will drag a 400 pound chain for 1 mile as fast as he can in order to raise funds and awareness for the Semper Fi Fund.
 If he completes the feat in under 90 minutes, he will set a world record.
 The event will take place outside of Gridiron Gym located at 94 Union Street, Mineola.

 The Semper Fi Fund is a 501(c)(3) charity that provides assistance to ill and catastrophically injured service members and their families.
 The charity applies your donations to comprehensive, proven programs that deliver immediate and long-lasting impact.
 Further, they ensure Service members have the resources they need during their recovery and throughout transition back to their communities.
 An anonymous donor as agreed to match funds raised through this effort up to $5000.

 Lennon is currently a Major in the Marine Corps Reserves and previously held the billets of platoon commander, Battalion assistant operations officer, production officer, detachment commander, Company Executive Officer, Intelligence Operations and Plans Officer at Headquarters Marine Corps in the Pentagon, and currently the Intelligence Officer at 4th Reconnaissance Battalion.
 He received the Purple Heart Medal and Navy/Marine Corps Achievement Medal.
 He was deployed to Afghanistan in 2010.